-Consistent with our pay-for-performance compensation philosophy, we do not provide our executive officers with significant perquisites, other than those offered to our employees generally.
+Consistent with our pay-for-performance compensation philosophy, we do not provide our executive officers with significant perquisites.
 Executives are eligible to participate in benefit programs designed for all of the Company's full-time employees.
-These programs include a tax qualified stock purchase plan, a 401(k) savings plan, and medical, dental, disability and life insurance programs.
+These programs include a tax qualified employee stock purchase plan, a 401(k) savings plan, and medical, dental, disability and life insurance programs.
 We also have a relocation program and provide a tax gross up for certain benefits under this program that is available to all employees who enjoy the benefits of the relocation policy.
 All employees receive mileage reimbursement if driving their own cars for business.
 An auto allowance of \$800.00 per month is provided to outside sales and field engineering positions and \$1,200 per month is provided to Senior Vice Presidents and above.

 In addition to benefits that provide for broad-based employee participation, we provide our executives limited perquisites that we believe help to maintain the competitiveness of our compensation package vis-à-vis our peer companies and provide value at a reasonable cost to the Company.
 These include enhanced coverage for life insurance (each executive receives life insurance coverage of \$1,000,000, which is \$500,000 above the maximum allowed standard coverage of two-times base salary that is afforded to all employees) and financial planning services (up to \$10,000.00 per year).
-Executives do not receive a tax gross-up on benefits and are taxed accordingly.

-We describe the perquisites paid in 2012 to each of the Named Executive Officers in the Summary Compensation Table of this proxy statement.
+We describe the perquisites paid in 2013 to each of the Named Executive Officers in the Summary Compensation Table of this proxy statement.